by: Abigail Klein Leichman ~ ISRAEL21c via JNS

-Source: (This article was originally published by Israel21c and republished by the Jewish News Syndicate on January 8, 2022.
+Source: (This article was originally published by ISRAEL21c and republished by the Jewish News Syndicate on February 27, 2022.
 Time-related language has been modified to reflect our publication today.
-See the JNS article at this link.)
+See original article at this link.)

 All logos and trademarks in this site are property of their respective owner.
 All other materials are property of Bridges for Peace.
 Copyright © 2022.